 Ci1 Recognise the difference between good and bad choices.

 HW3 Recognise how attitude and behaviour, including bullying, may affect others.

 HW7 Recognise how attitude, behaviour and peer pressure can influence choice and behaviour, including dealing with bullying.

 HW11 Recognise how their behaviour and that of others may influence people both positively and negatively.

 Ict1 Explore digital resources by using hyperlinks and simple menus.

-Ict5 Identify common use of information technology beyond school.
+Ict5 Identify common uses of information technology beyond school.

 Ict6 Give instructions to make things happen using programmable devices.

 Ict7 Use technology purposefully to create, capture, organise, store, manipulate, retrieve and present digital content.

 Ict8 Try alternatives using a range of tools and techniques to alter text, images and sounds.